• Skip to primary navigation

 slippery jack, suillus luteus soup with cabbage

-On this day it was cold, it hadn’t snowed yet, but it sure felt like it was going to, especially early in the morning when I like to get out and have a quick hike.
-On my way to the saffron milk caps grow I noticed a multitude of other mushrooms that I had yet to identify.
+On my way to where the saffron milk caps grow I noticed a multitude of other mushrooms that I had yet to identify.
 They had black caps with a grey stem, and I suspected they could possibly be Russula xyanoxantha, a prized edible called “The charcoal burner”.
 I picked a couple of them and some other small milkcaps I suspected to be Lactarius volemus, hoping if I keyed them out later in the field guides I could uncover some interesting information, and potentially a new species to experiment with.
 I moved on to the saffron milkcap patch, it was pretty much a ghost town as I had hit it pretty hard the last time I was there, bringing some friends from work with the hope they could help me fully uncover more space in the patch.

 Finding the milkcap patch near empty, I started back on the trail to the car.
 As I walked to the car I heard a rustling in the pine trees; someone was picking mushrooms.
 I always feel the need to spy on others who participate in one of my favorite hobbies, that day, it was a Russian Gentleman.
 He was much older than me, I’d say around 65-70.
 His clothes were dark, he was wearing a jacket I would imagine a janitor would wear, dark blue, faded and ripped in places with age.
 I was curious to find out what he was picking, so I waded through some pine needles and approached him.
 I announced: